Skip to content

 Utility tokens let you use or operate a network.
 You might pay fees, reward validators, or do other tasks on the blockchain with them.
 Ethereum’s ETH is a classic example, used to pay for network activity and help secure the chain through staking.

-Utility tokens can gain value if the network is truly useful, but they can also lose value if people stop using it.
+Utility tokens can increase in value if the network is useful, but they can also lose value if people stop using it.

 4) Governance tokens

 Governance tokens let holders vote on changes to the system, such as fees, spending, and upgrades.
-They are often connected to DAOs, where token holders make decisions by voting.
+They are often linked to DAOs, where token holders make decisions by voting.

 Reality check: Governance does not always work smoothly.
-Large holders or insiders can control votes, and sometimes, few people participate.
+Large holders or insiders can control votes, and sometimes only a few people participate.

 5) Security tokens (tokenized securities)

-Meme coins are driven by culture.
-They can go viral, attract large communities, and have big price swings, often without much real value behind them.
+Meme coins are fueled by internet culture.
+They can go viral, attract large communities, and have wild price swings, often without much real value behind them.

-Dogecoin is the main example: it started as a joke, but became a major asset thanks to public backing and internet buzz.
+Dogecoin is the main example.
+It started as a joke, but became a major asset because of public support and internet buzz.

-“Layer 1” (L1) blockchains are base networks, like Ethereum, Solana, and Avalanche, that support whole app ecosystems.
-“Layer 2” (L2) solutions are built on top of L1s, especially Ethereum, to improve scalability and lower fees, often using rollups.
+“Layer 1” (L1) blockchains are base networks, such as Ethereum, Solana, and Avalanche, that support entire app ecosystems.
+“Layer 2” (L2) solutions are built on top of L1s, especially Ethereum, to help them scale and lower fees, often using rollups.

-This group matters because many new crypto ideas aim to make networks larger and able to work together.
+This group matters because many new crypto ideas focus on making networks larger and able to work together.

 Benefits and risks of altcoins

 Altcoins are not automatically better or worse than Bitcoin.
-They are simply different tools, each having its own pros and cons.
+They are simply different tools, each with its own pros and cons.

 Possible benefits